Small batch baking is the process of making a lot of baked goods at one time and then storing or freezing them for a later time.

-Choose recipes which make more than one flavor if possible.
-For example our Homemade Yeast Rolls recipe can be shaped as Crescent Rolls.
+Choose recipes that make more than one flavor if possible.
+For example, our Homemade Yeast Rolls recipe can be shaped as Crescent Rolls.
 These can be frozen and baked later.
 You can also use this same recipe to make Cinnamon Rolls with a few minor changes.
 I would love to receive a big pan of homemade cinnamon rolls as a gift from the kitchen.

 Freezer Safe Recipes for Baking